 - Demand response features that adjust output based on utility signals

-- Energy storage optimization for battery-coupled installations
+- Energy storage optimisation for battery-coupled installations

 - AI-powered predictive maintenance using machine learning algorithms